Duske/gulp-rollup-starter/README.md

 * gulp (inc. sourcemaps), rollup, babel, requiring modules

 ### gulp (inc. sourcemaps), rollup
+To get started install gulp along with rollup and sourcemaps:
+`npm i gulp rollup-stream vinyl-source-stream vinyl-buffer gulp-sourcemaps --save-dev`

+Your gulpfile can now look like this.
+You can extend the `rollupJS()` with additional transforms like gulp-rename for example.
+Simply add these steps after `.pipe(sourcemaps.init({loadMaps: true}))`.
 ```
 const gulp = require('gulp');
 const rollup = require('rollup-stream');